cse110-sp25-group-10/cse110-sp25-group10/admin/cipipeline/phase1.md

 Additionally, we need to figure out where to put documentation, since as of now, it is just hosted at `githubpagesite/docs/index.html`.

 We also may want to consider a staging branch that gets pushed to very often, and push to main much less.
 This will make it easier to backtrack to a solidly working version of our project in case we ever find the need to.

+Finally, we need to look more into "code quality tools."
+From what we understand now, they just seem like glorified linters, and we don’t want to overly complicate our pipeline with things that we don’t understand.